ubirch/ubirch-protocol-python/examples/EXAMPLES.md

 2021-07-02 11:51:50,485                 root       show_store_upp() INFO     UPP [hex]: "9522c410f5ded8a3d46241c4a8dcaf3fd072a2170187a9616c676f726974686dab4543435f45443235353139a763726561746564ce60dec596aa68774465766963654964c410f5ded8a3d46241c4a8dcaf3fd072a216a67075624b6579c420e0264e7d9428149cef59ccecb8813b214d8f94c62e3e836d7546d3f8bd884a4ca87075624b65794964c420e0264e7d9428149cef59ccecb8813b214d8f94c62e3e836d7546d3f8bd884a4cad76616c69644e6f744166746572ce62bff916ae76616c69644e6f744265666f7265ce60dec596c440cadb70d30250a5a2dd2eb44b645e54b56387f228607fbf6f59a11493befa118f0e9c79da1f7d85ba5a4076c134f8b4aff04173adfc4b858ec491be2366988900"
 2021-07-02 11:51:50,485                 root       show_store_upp() INFO     UPP written to "keyreg_upp.bin"
 ```
+The [upp-creator.py](upp-creator.py) script will check if the keystore specified with `--ks` contains an entry for the device with the given UUID.
+If it doesn´t, the script will generate a new keypair and store it.
+This can be seen when examining the two first log messages starting with `No keys found for` and `inserted new keypair for`.
+Otherwsise (if there already is a keypair for the device) the script will simple use the existent keypair.
 The generated key registration UPP has been saved to `keyreg_upp.bin`.
 Sending the UPP can be done like following (remember to put the correct value for the env of your choice):
 ```
 $ python upp-sender.py --env demo --input keyreg_upp.bin --output response_upp.bin f5ded8a3-d462-41c4-a8dc-af3fd072a217 xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx